-Ofgem has revealed plans to slash the residual element of the triad avoidance payments available to embedded generators from the current level of around £45/kW to just £2/kW.
+Ofgem has revealed plans to slash the residual element of the triad avoidance payments available to small-scale distributed generators from the current level of around £45/kW to just £2/kW.

 The changes will “reduce costs for consumers and prevent market distortion”, according to the regulator, potentially saving up to £7 billion between now and 2034 – the equivalent of around £20 per household per year.
 They will be phased in over three years between 2018 and 2020.

 Ofgem said in the absence of reforms the value of the payments is forecast to increase to £72/kW over the next four years.
-A review was launched by the regulator in January after the payments helped distributed generators to win the lion’s share of contracts for new capacity in the initial capacity market auctions.
+A review was launched by the regulator in January after they helped distributed generators to win the lion’s share of new-build contracts in the initial capacity market auctions.

 “Our view is that the current level of payments is distorting the wholesale and capacity markets.
 If action isn’t taken now, this distortion will only escalate,” Ofgem said in a statement.

 The reforms proposed by Ofgem would keep the locational element of the triad avoidance payments in place but significantly reduce the residual element.
-The suggested value of £2/kW for the residual element reflects avoided costs from investing in capacity at the grid supply points – the boundaries where the high voltage transmission network meets the lower voltage distribution networks.
+The suggested value of £2/kW for the residual payments reflects avoided costs from investing in additional capacity at the grid supply points where the transmission and distribution networks meet.
 Ofgem will now consult on the proposals before reaching a final decision in May.

 The changes were suggested by SSE in a working group for the Connection and Use of System Code (CUSC) panel which reviews modifications to the code governing the use of the transmission network.
 The panel considered a total of 25 different proposals – two core options submitted by EDF Energy and Scottish Power and 23 variations put forward in the working group.